All Episodes

 The argument is that the indictment should be dismissed on the ground that it was obtained, approved, and signed by an official, Patrick Fitzgerald, who was appointed and exercised his powers in violation of the appointments clause of the Constitution.

-It says the President, quote, shall nominate, and by and with the advice and consent of the Senate, shall appoint ambassadors, other public ministers and consuls, judges of the Supreme Court, and all other officers of the United States, whose appointment are not herein otherwise provided for and which shall be established by law.
+It says the president, quote, shall nominate and by and with the advice and consent of the Senate, shall appoint ambassadors, other public ministers, and consuls, judges of the Supreme Court, and all other officers of the United States whose appointment are not herein otherwise provided for and which shall be established by law.

-But the Congress may by law vest the appointment of such inferior officers as they think proper in the president alone in the courts of law or in the heads of departments.
+But the Congress may, by law, vest the appointment of such inferior officers as they think proper in the president alone, in the courts of law, or in the heads of departments.

-Now, the appointments clause, in other words, divides up the executive branch into principal off officers who require Senate approval and inferior officers who do not.
+Now, the appointments clause, in other words, divides up the executive branch into principal officers who require Senate approval and inferior officers who do not.

 Fitzgerald was not confirmed by the Senate as a principal officer, and so he isn't one.